 In the 3D VIEW window of EASE, the left mouse button is primarily used to interact with elements of the room.
 When moving the mouse over a surface or another object, the item under the mouse cursor will be automatically highlighted and additional information will be shown in the status text (section 4.1.4).
 This is also called hovering an element.
 In the default view mode, the color of a surface element, such as a face or an audience area, will change from light transparent blue to a darker blue, when hovered.
-For elements that refer to an insert point, such as loudspeakers or listener seats, the outline or symbol will be slightly emphasized and the insert point will be indicated by a filled brown circle.
+For elements that refer to an insert point, such as loudspeakers or listener seats, the outline or symbol will be changed to blue and a filled triangle is shown directly above the insert point.

 When an object is hovered, a left click will select it for further actions.
 The selected element is shown in green if it is a surface element.
-If a point-like element is selected, it is emphasized more strongly and the filled brown circle is fixed.
+If a point-like element, such as a loudspeaker or listener seat, is selected, its color and its triangle are changed from blue to green.